 4 Relevant Objectives Impact of the modification on the Relevant Objectives: Relevant Objective Identified impact a) Efficient and economic operation of the pipe-line system.
-None b) Coordinated, efficient and economic operation of(i) the combined pipe-line system, and/ or(ii) the pipe-line system of one or more other relevant gas transporters.
+None b) Coordinated, efficient and economic operation of (i) the combined pipe-line system, and/ or (ii) the pipe-line system of one or more other relevant gas transporters.
 None c) Efficient discharge of the licensee's obligations.
 None d) Securing of effective competition: (i) between relevant shippers; (ii) between relevant suppliers; and/or (iii) between DN operators (who have entered into transportation arrangements with other relevant gas transporters) and relevant shippers.
 None e) Provision of reasonable economic incentives for relevant suppliers to secure that the domestic customer supply security standards are satisfied as respects the availability of gas to their domestic customers.
 None f) Promotion of efficiency in the implementation and administration of the Code.
-Positive/Impacted g) Compliance with the Regulation and any relevant legally binding decisions of the European Commission and/or the Agency for the Cooperation of Energy Regulators.
+Impacted g) Compliance with the Regulation and any relevant legally binding decisions of the European Commission and/or the Agency for the Cooperation of Energy Regulators.
 None

-Some parties consider implementation of Modification 0479S would further Special Condition A11.1 (f), the promotion of efficiency in the implementation and administration of the Code as it implements existing practise regarding the use of email across the industry.
+Some parties consider implementation of Modification 0479S would further Special Condition A11.1 (f), the promotion of efficiency in the implementation and administration of the Code as it implements/codifies existing practise regarding the use of email across the industry.

-Others consider that where formal communication grants rights or imposes obligations on parties, it is important that the network code reflects the necessary safeguards needed to ensure that there are appropriate governance procedures for the use of email in such circumstances, the proposals in this modification are not robust enough for this purpose and therefore it has a negative impact on f) Promotion of efficiency in the implementation and administration of the Code.
+Where formal communication grants rights or imposes obligations on parties, it is important that the network code reflects the necessary safeguards needed to ensure that there are appropriate governance procedures for the use of email in such circumstances.
+Some parties consider the proposals in this modification are not robust enough for this purpose and in the view of one party, the legal text GTB 5.2 allows email for all code communications other than those for UK Link and Offtake Communications, which is too wide ranging, therefore having a negative impact on f) Promotion of efficiency in the implementation and administration of the Code.